solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 initially appending data to the tree:

 1. **Verify Update Authority**: The first step, unique to updates, is to verify the authority of the entity making the update.
 This generally involves checking that the signer of the `update` transaction is indeed the owner or authority of the leaf at the specified index.
 Since the data in the leaf is hashed, you can’t directly compare the authority’s public key to a stored value.
 Instead, compute the previous hash using the old data and the `authority` listed in the account validation struct.
 Then, invoke a CPI to the State Compression Program’s `verify_leaf` instruction to confirm the hash matches.

 2. **Hash the New Data**: This step mirrors the hashing process for appending data.
 Use the `hashv` function from the `keccak` crate to hash the new data and the update authority, converting each to its corresponding byte representation.

 3. **Log the New Data**: As with the initial append operation, create a log object to represent the new data, and use `wrap_application_data_v1` to invoke the Noop Program via CPI.
-This ensures that the new uncompressed data is logged and accessible offchain.
+This ensures that the new uncompressed data is logged and accessible off-chain.

 4. **Replace the Existing Leaf Hash**: This step is slightly different from appending new data.
 Here, you'll need to invoke a CPI to the State Compression Program’s `replace_leaf` instruction.
 This operation will replace the existing hash at the specified leaf index with the new hash.
 You'll need to provide the old hash, the new hash, and the leaf index.
 As usual, the Merkle tree address and tree authority bump are required as signature seeds.

-When combined, the instruction for updating a hash might look like this:
+When combined, the instructions for updating a hash might look like this:

 ```rust
 pub fn update_message(